kilsmo/purefun/documents/codingstyle.md

 ### 9. Comments

+* A comment starts with #
-Inline comments: use // and continue to the end of the line.
+* A comment continues to the end of the line

-Doc comments: use /// placed above the function or type definition.
+* Only spaces are allowed on the line before #.

 ```
 /// Returns true if two values are equal